shutterfreak/graph-babel/README.md

 - Styling
 - Integration with other Node.js modules and libraries
 - Comprehensive documentation and examples will follow later on
+- **Semantic Token Highlighting in VS Code:** Provides enhanced code readability by highlighting different language elements with distinct colors based on their meaning.

 ## Installation